a5ob7r/haskellorls/README.md

 Show file icon before fine name.
 Matching algolithm between icons and filenames is same to `LS_COLORS`.

 You can configure the rule for matching between filenames and icons via an environment variable `LS_ICONS`.
-See [a5ob7r/LS_ICONS](https://github.com/a5ob7r/LS_ICONS) if you would like to configure it.
+By default, `haskellorls` only has rules for filetypes and no them for filename patterns.
+See [a5ob7r/LS_ICONS](https://github.com/a5ob7r/LS_ICONS) if you would like to add filename pattern rules or configure them.

 ### --tree